Skip to article frontmatterSkip to article content

 The Training Loop

 This is where we actually teach the model.
-It’s a dance with three steps, repeated thousands of times:
+It has three steps, repeated thousands of times:

 1. Forward pass: Show the model an example, see what it predicts